gjedeer/openwrt-lxd/README.md

 The LuCI web interface by default is blocked on the WAN interface.
 However it is the easiest way to manage the `router`.
 A firewall rule allowing web access from the WAN must be inserted.

-The standard way it to add the following to bottom of the `/etc/config/firewall` file.
+The standard way it to add the following to bottom of the `/etc/config/firewall` file within the OpenWrt container.

 ```
+lxc exec router sh

+# vi /etc/config/firewall

+...
 config rule
         option target 'ACCEPT'
         option src 'wan'